 Continuous assessment is through joint projects, industry work experience and individual assessments.
 There are no examinations.

-After the course, you can expect to pursue a career in specialist areas within film or television production including camera operator, editor, producer and director of photography.
+After the course, you can expect to pursue a career in specialist areas within film or television production including: camera operator, sound or lighting technician, editor, producer or director of photography.

 This course is validated by Nottingham Trent University.